Air India Flight 182

 ...
 And call to witness two witnesses of your men; if not two men, then one man and two women from such witnesses you approve of, so that if one of them (the two women) fails to remember, the other will remind her ...

 I was reminded of this verse when I read part of Judge Josephson’s justification for dismissing charges against the alleged bombers of Air India Flight 182.

-He dismissed the charges against Ripudaman Malik Singh and Ajaib Singh Bagri (the prime suspects in the murder of 331 innocent men, women and children in the bombing of Air-India, Flight 182) in part, because, not unlike the Prophet and His god, he put more faith in the testimony of a man than that of a woman.
+He dismissed the charges against Ripudaman Malik Singh and Ajaib Singh Bagri (the prime suspects in the murder of 331 innocent men, women and children in the bombing of Air-India, Flight 182) in part, because he put more faith in the testimony of a man than that of a woman.

-Judge Josephson chose to believe Raminder Singh “Mindy” Bhander instead of a Sikh woman called Rani, whom, even the judge admitted, was an excellent witness:
+Judge Josephson chose to believe Raminder Singh “Mindy” Bhander instead of a Sikh woman called Rani, whom, even he admitted, was an excellent witness:

 She appeared energetic, intelligent, outgoing and had a pleasant manner, while exhibiting a strong will and determination.
 She revealed an excellent memory, relating vivid details surrounding certain events.

 He chose not to believe Rani because of her “ongoing love, respect and longing for Mr. Malik, a man whom she claims admitted his complicity in the senseless mass murder of hundreds of complete innocents.”
 Yet, he chose to believe a man who also professed, in open court, his love for Ripudaman Malik Singh.